Pinturicchio: Works in the Vatican Library

 In 1492, Pinturicchio was summoned to Orvieto Cathedral.
-He was employed by Pope Alexander VI (Borgia) to decorate a recently completed suite of six rooms, the Borgia Apartments in the Apostolic Palace of the Vatican.
+However, he was also commissioned by Pope Alexander VI (Borgia) to decorate a recently completed suite of six rooms, the Borgia Apartments in the Apostolic Palace of the Vatican.
 These rooms now form part of the Vatican Library, and five still retain a series of Pinturicchio frescoes.
-The Umbrian painter worked in these rooms until around 1494, assisted by his pupils, and not without interruption.
-It was not until Pope Alexander VI died that Pinturicchio left Rome for Umbria, leaving much of the work in Rome to be completed by Michelangelo, Raphael, and company.
+He worked in these rooms until around 1494, assisted by his pupils, and not without interruption.
+It was not until Pope Alexander VI died that Pinturicchio left Rome for Umbria, leaving much of the work in Rome to be completed by Michelangelo, Raphael, and others.

-His other chief frescoes in Rome that still exist in good condition, are in the Bufalini Chapel in the southwest sector of Santa Maria in Ara Coeli, probably executed around 1484–1486.
+Among other important frescoes by Pinturicchio that still exist in Rome and are in good condition, are in the Bufalini Chapel in the southwest sector of Santa Maria in Ara Coeli, probably executed around 1484–1486.
 On the altar wall is a grand painting of St. Bernardino of Siena between two other saints, crowned by angels; in the upper part is a figure of Christ in a mandorla, surrounded by angel musicians; on the left wall is a large fresco of the miracles performed by the corpse of St. Bernardino, which includes portraits of members of the sponsoring Bufalini family.

 One group of three women, the central figure with a child at her breast, recalls the grace of Raphael's second manner.
 The composition of the main group around the saint's corpse appears to have been suggested by Giotto's painting of St. Francis on his bier that is found in Santa Croce at Florence.
-On the vault are four noble figures of the Evangelists, usually attributed to Luca Signorelli, but as with the rest of the frescoes in this chapel, more likely are by the hand of Pinturicchio.
-On the vault of the sacristy of Santa Cecilia in Trastevere, Pinturicchio painted the "Almighty" surrounded by the Evangelists.
-During a visit to Orvieto in 1496, Pinturicchio painted two more figures of the Latin Doctors in the choir of the Duomo.
+On the vault are four noble figures of the Evangelists, usually attributed to Luca Signorelli, but as with the rest of the frescoes in this chapel, they are more probably by Pinturicchio.
+On the vault of the sacristy of Santa Cecilia in Trastevere, Pinturicchio painted the Almighty surrounded by the Evangelists.
+During a visit to Orvieto in 1496, Pinturicchio painted in the choir of the Duomo two more figures of the Latin Doctors.
+For these he received fifty gold ducats.
 Now, like the rest of his work at Orvieto, these figures are almost destroyed.
-For these he received fifty gold ducats.
 In Umbria, his masterpiece is the Baglioni Chapel in the church of S. Maria Maggiore in Spello.